Jump to Content

 In progress

-Fighting to protect the last remaining wild Spotted Owls
+Fighting to protect the last remaining wild-born Spotted Owl

 April 8, 2021

 Before industrial logging in British Columbia, there were an estimated 500 pairs of spotted owls living in the old growth forests in southwest B.C.
-Today, there are only four owls left in the wild, three of which were only recently released from captivity.
+As of May 2023, there is only one known surviving owl in the wild.
+Two captive-bred owls released last fall were found dead.

-This dramatic decline led Ecojustice to send a letter to the federal Minister of Environment and Climate Change in October 2020, demanding he recommend emergency order protections under the Species at Risk Act.
+This dramatic decline of the species, led Ecojustice to send a letter to the federal Minister of Environment and Climate Change – Steven Guilbeault in October 2020, demanding he recommend emergency order protections under the Species at Risk Act.

 On behalf of Wilderness Committee, Ecojustice argued that decades of provincial mismanagement had left spotted owls without legal protection and decimated the old-growth forests where they once lived.

-Despite the short-term win, there still is not a permanent solution to protect spotted owls and their habitat.
+Despite the short-term win, no permanent solution was proposed by the provincial government to protect spotted owls and their habitat.

 That’s why in October 2022, Ecojustice, on behalf of Wilderness Committee, once again called on the federal Minister of Environment and Climate Change to fulfil his legal responsibility to protect this species and their habitat by recommending an emergency order to protect the habitat necessary for spotted owl to survive and recover.

-Before the B.C. government’s release of three spotted owls from the captive breeding program, there was only one known spotted owl left in the wild in all of Canada.
+There is only one spotted owl left in the wild in all of Canada.

 Spotted owls need old growth forest to survive and recover.
 Despite this, the B.C. government continues to allow logging in spotted owl habitat through the province’s own logging agency, BC Timber Sales.
 Additionally, B.C. is one of the few provinces that lacks a standalone law to protect endangered species – even though it is home to more than 2,000 species at risk.